saidsurucu/rlang-mcp-python/README.md

 ### 📁 **File Management** (New!)
 - **Directory Mounting**: Mount local directories to access files directly in R workspace
-- **File Listing**: Browse and filter files in the workspace with detailed metadata
-- **File Inspection**: Get detailed information about files including Excel sheet structure
-- **Smart File Discovery**: Automatic file detection and suggestion for missing files
+- **Smart File Discovery**: Use R scripts to explore and analyze files in mounted directories

 ### 📦 **Package Management**
 - **Package Installation**: Install R packages on-demand with version control